bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

 unlike `#define` we are unable to introduce a new `feature` in Rust code.
 These can only come from the build system.
 I will come back to this point later one.

-Perhaps instead of setting our own define lets just make these `cfg` checks in our function.
+Perhaps instead of setting our own define let's just make these `cfg` checks in our function.

 ```rust